 As a drop in mentor, you would (See full position description below):

 - Help individuals access on-site resources (including Adulting Game & Love Inc. verification)

 - Assist with additional projects as you are gifted.
 We believe that the Spirit is working through Launch, and that as a drop-in volunteer, your unique gifts and knowledge areas will be put to use.

-The Volunteer Application Form and a background check will need to be completed (an optional $12 donation would cover the cost), as well as an informal training.
-You will be able to sign-up for your volunteer days online or by contacting Stephanie.
+Eventually, a Volunteer Application Form and a background check will need to be completed (an optional $10 donation would cover the cost.

-“I want to help, but I don’t think I can be a drop-in volunteer.”
+“I want to help, but I don’t think I can be a drop in mentor.”

 You are not the first to think that.
 Most of our volunteers, if not all on some level, wonder if working with homeless and struggling youth is something they can do.
 Serving others in a context new to us is a cause of anxiety.
 It takes courage for everyone to walk into Launch – to serve or be served – as we do not know the outcome.
 Here are a few points gathered from conversations with current volunteers:

 - I’m too old.
-Or I can only come once a month. – No!
+Or I have a busy schedule. – No!
 The more people individuals in crisis know have their back, the better.
 Even if they only see you once-in-awhile, you are another person in the community who cares.
 This means more than you know.

-- Launch is a ministry and I’m not good at evangelizing. – At Launch we meet people where they are, and sometimes that is in the midst of crisis.
+- Launch is a ministry and I’m not good at evangelizing, or I’m not Christian. – At Launch we meet people where they are, and sometimes that is in the midst of crisis.
 Sometimes all they need to know is that they are safe and that people care about them.
 Launch is not about us, it is about them and their stories.
 We’re here to listen.
 Sometimes, when the moment is right, we get to talk too.